 An opioid overdose can be detected by a number of signs and symptoms.
 Call 911 immediately if you notice any of these signs:

 - Slowed or stopped heart rate

 - Limp body

 Of the major opioid overdose symptoms, respiratory depression is one of the most dangerous, as it can result in insufficient blood oxygenation (hypoxia).
 This can cause permanent brain damage or even death.

-Sadly, opioid overdose deaths occur every day in the United States, but the good news is, there are hundreds of treatment options all over the country to help anyone struggling with opioid abuse and addiction.
+There are hundreds of treatment options all over the country to help anyone struggling with opioid abuse and addiction.
 With the right kind of treatment, opioid overdoses can be prevented.